 A study of the effect of the work life of the Jewish communal worker on the worker's family or personal life may be conceptualized as interactions within and among systems.
-Interactions within the family system determine communication patterns, dynamics of subsystems (e.g., sibling relationships, parental relationship) and the nature of the family's adaptation to outside influences.
-Jewish communal workers are not only part of a family system but they are also part of a very complex occupational system which, in turn, is part of a still larger system-the community.
+Interactions within the family system determine communication patterns, dynamics of subsystems (e.g., sibling relationships, parental relationship) and the nature of the family's adaptation to outside influences.1 Jewish communal workers are not only part of a family system but they are also part of a very complex occupational system which, in turn, is part of a still larger system--the community.

 The interrelating systems of work and family are susceptible to cultural, social, and historical factors which affect Jews.
-Traditionally, Jews have placed a high value on family life.
-The family was very clearly a mediating unit between each individual and the larger social unit of the shtetl, i.e., a small Jewish village or community which once existed in Eastern Europe.
-3 reinforce what the kinship group has already taught-that the family is a microcosm of the Jewish people, conversely, the Jewish people comprise a kind of huge extended family . . . however significant the communal network . . are as building blocks, they are a kind of superstructure resting upon the foundation of the family-for it is the family that has been the prime mechanism for transmitting Jewish identity.
-4
+Traditionally, Jews have placed a high value on family life.2 The family was very clearly a mediating unit between each individual and the larger social unit of the shtetl, i.e., a small Jewish village or community which once existed in Eastern Europe.3

-Ralph E. Anderson and Irl E. Carter, Human Behavior in the Social Environment (Chicago: Aldine Publishing Co., 1974), p.
+1Ralph E. Anderson and Irl E. Carter, Human Behavior in the Social Environment (Chicago: Aldine Publishing Co., 1974), p.
 113.

-&lt;sup>2Fred Strodtbeck, "Family Interaction, Values and Achievement," in Marshall Sklare's, The Jews (Glencoe, Ill.: The Free Press, 1958).
+2Fred Strodtbeck, "Family Interaction, Values and Achievement," in Marshall Sklare's, The Jews (Glencoe, Ill.: The Free Press, 1958).